TMCApplications/eslint-config/README.md

 We export one ESLint configuration for your usage.

 Our default export contains all of our ESLint rules, including ECMAScript 6+, React and React Redux.
-It requires `eslint`, `eslint-config-airbnb`, `eslint-plugin-react` and `eslint-plugin-react-redux`.
+It requires `eslint`, `eslint-config-airbnb`, `eslint-plugin-react` , `eslint-plugin-react-hooks` and `eslint-plugin-react-redux`.

 ### Install Option 1
 If using **npm 5+**, use this shortcut